savolai/Merge-Qt-TS-files/README.md

 This is a Qt project.
 The easiest way to use it is to install Qt, [download](https://github.com/savolai/Merge-Qt-TS-files/archive/master.zip) and open the project / CombineTranslationFiles.pro in Qt Creator, and then compile and run the project.

+This also provides a simple, easily adaptable model GUI, as well as QXmlStreamReader/Writer code sample, for merging multiple files of any XML format.
+Just in case you don't like XSL.

 For use as-is.
 Made for my own use.
 Pull requests welcome.

 ## Usage: